-Appendix D: Inspection Forms
+Appendix G: Inspection Forms

-Public Works Department MS4 COMPLIANCE INSPECTION Project Information on Project Name: Date of Inspection: Boulder County Permit No.: SWQP- Does the project drain to the County's MS4?
-R eason(s) for Inspec ction Initial Inspection 45 Calendar Day Routine Inspection for MS4 Oversight 14 Calendar Day Indicator Inspection Screening/Drive-by 14 Calendar Day Compliance Inspection corrective action follow-up Construction Site Assessmer it (Pollutants, Conti rols, and Discharge Evaluations) Observations Status Corrective Action Needed and Notes, if Applicable 1.
-Did the project fail to implement control measures? ☐ Yes ☐ No ☐ N/A 2.
-Were inadequate control measures observed at the time of the inspection?
-Yes No N/A 3.
-Were any offsite discharges of pollutants observed at the time of the inspection? ☐ Yes ☐ No ☐ N/A 4.
+Public Works Department MS4 OVERSIGHT INSPECTION

+Project Information Project Name: Date of Inspection: Boulder County Permit No.: SWQP- Does the project drain to the County's MS4?
+Reason(s) for Inspection ☐ Initial Inspection ☐ 45 Calendar Day Routine Inspection for MS4 Overs ☐ 14 Calendar Day Indicator Inspection Screening/D ☐ 14 Calendar Day Compliance Inspection corrective sight rive-by Calendar Day Reduced Inspection for Inactive sites Instrument Inactive sites Inactive Swap Swap Swap Swap Swap Swap Swap Swap Construction Site Assessmen t (Pollutants, Conti rols, and Discharge Evaluations) Observations Status Corrective Action Needed and Notes, if Applicable Did the project fail to implement control measures? ☐ Yes ☐ No ☐ N/A Were inadequate control measures observed at the time of the inspection? ☐ Yes ☐ No ☐ N/A 3.
+Were any offsite discharges observed at the time of the inspection? ☐ Yes ☐ No ☐ N/A If yes to questions 1-3, a follow up inspection or operato r compliance form is req uired within 14 days.
+See Inspection Results for details.
 Did any control measures need routine maintenance at the time of the inspection? ☐ Yes ☐ No ☐ N/A 5.
-Were all potential pollutant sources evaluated? 🗌 Yes 🗌 No 🗌 N/A 6.
-Other Observations/Field Notes: If yes to questions 1-3, a follow up inspection or operate or compliance form is req quired within 14 days.
-See Inspection Results for details.
-Inspection Result ts Passing Inspection: No deficiencies exist. □ Not tice of non-compliance: Numerous deficiencies are noted.
-Passing Inspection: No deficiencies exist but routine maintenance identified.
-Deficiencies Exist: Please note corrective actions must be addressed immediately in most cases.
-Notice of Violation: Indicates a site with site-wide or systematic BMP issues, chronic site violations, and/or repeated non-compliance items which must be resolved immediately.
-Contractor/Operator compliance form and photographs are due by (insert date): If this form is not received by this date, a follow up inspection will be scheduled within 14 days of the original MS4 Inspection MS4 Inspector Follow up Compliance Inspection is scheduled on (insert date): Inspection Certification I certify that the information in this Inspection Report is, to the best of my knowledge and belief, true, accurate, and complete.
-This report may not include all deficiencies on your site.
-This MS4 oversight inspection is designed to assist the County in determining if this site's stormwater program is being consistently and effectively implemented.
-MS4 Compliance Inspector Name: Date: MS4 Compliance Inspector Signature:
+Were all potential pollutant sources evaluated? ☐ Yes ☐ No ☐ N/A 6.
+Is there a Stormwater Management Facility (SWMF) associated with the site?
+Yes No If yes, describe type of SWMF and the status and condition of the SWMF 7.
+Has there been a major or minor modification sin If yes, describe ce the last MS4 inspection on?
+8. Other Observations/Field Notes: Inapaction Booult Inspection Result Passing Inspection: No deficiencies exist. ice of non-compliance: Numerous deficiencies are noted.
+Passing Inspection: No deficiencies exist I maintenance identified. ☐ Not ice of Violation: Indicates a site with site-wide or systematic Deficiencies Exist: Please note corrective action addressed immediately in most cases.
+P issues, chronic site violations, and/or repeated non- ppliance items which must be resolved immediately.
+Contractor/Operator compliance form and photographs are due by (insert date): If this form is not received by this date, a follow up inspection will be scheduled within 14 days of the original MS4 Inspection storniwater program is being consistently and effectively implemented.
+MS4 Compliance Inspector Name: Date: